 - If a student knows that he/she needs to check-out in advance, a parent note should be brought to front office no later than 8:00 a.m.
 (The parent note must contain the student’s name, date, time, and phone number of the parent/guardian).
 The office staff will call the parent before the designated time to verify the check-out.

-If a student becomes ill and needs to check-out, the teacher will send the student to the office.
+If a student becomes ill and needs to check-out, the office will notify the parent/guardian.
 Once parent/guardian approval is given to the request, the student will be called back to the office to check-out.
 No student may leave the campus without following proper procedures and signing out.
 Doctor and dental appointments, personal illness of student or serious illness in the immediate family (when verified by a physician), death in the family, religious holidays, or school sponsored meetings are the only check-outs that will be excused.

 When a parent goes out of town, the office needs written notification of authorized people who will check the child out in case of illness or an emergency.
 Students will be checked out only to parents/guardians unless written permission is provided from parents/guardians and verified by office staff.